Muslims in Milwaukee: A Brief History*

 As the number of students in Salam School continued to expand, the need for additional space became critical.
 At first, the school utilized trailers located in the parking lot of the school.
 This was regarded as clumsy and inefficient.
 As a result, the Muslim community decided to expand the existing building by adding new classrooms, a gymnasium, offices and other improvements.
 This project, which cost over $1 million, was completed by 2001.
 Again, the entire project was funded by the generous donations of members of the community.
 In 2008, to again accommodate the continued growth of Salam School, the ISM purchased a 107,000 square foot building and converted about 43,000 square feet into classrooms.
 This building now houses Salam Elementary School.
 Salam School is a thriving school which is accredited by both, the Wisconsin Religious and Independent Schools Association and the prestigious North Central Association (NCA).

-The Muslim community in the Milwaukee area has increased substantially since the ISM purchased the Islamic Center around thirty two years ago.
+The Muslim community in the Milwaukee area has increased substantially since the ISM purchased the Islamic Center around thirty three years ago.
 The Friday prayer services in 1982 often numbered less than 50 people.
-Today, the number exceeds 1500.
+Today, the number in the main facility on South 13th Street exceeds 1500.
+The ISM also owns and operates two additional facilities, one in Brookfield and another on the edge of the UWM campus.
 In 1982, the ISM did not have a full time school.
 Today, Salam School is a full time school (K4-12) with over 750 enrolled students and many others on a waiting list.
 Keep in mind that Salam School is only able to serve a fraction of the Muslim students in the community, with hundreds attending area schools, both public and parochial.